Illinois State Energy Profile

 Illinois has the fourth-largest crude oil-refining capacity of any state.

 Illinois is a major crude oil-refining state.
-Its four refineries can collectively process up to 1 million barrels of crude oil per calendar day into petroleum products, the largest refining capacity in the Midwest and the fourth-largest in the nation after Texas, Louisiana, and California.60 The largest refinery in the state is the Wood River refinery, located in the southwest near St. Louis, Missouri.
-It can process 356,000 barrels of crude oil per calendar day.61,62 There is another refinery in southern Illinois and two more in northeastern Illinois.
-The state's refineries process domestic crude oil, as well as Canadian and other imported crude oils, into motor gasoline, diesel fuel, jet fuel, and other petroleum products.63,64
+Its 4 refineries can collectively process about 1 million barrels of crude oil per calendar day into petroleum products, the largest refining capacity in the Midwest and the fourth largest in the nation after Texas, Louisiana, and California.67,68 The largest refinery in the state is the Wood River refinery, located in southwest Illinois close to the Mississippi River near St. Louis, Missouri.
+It can process 356,000 barrels of crude oil per calendar day.69,70 Another refinery operates in southern Illinois, and two more operate in northeastern Illinois.
+The state's refineries process domestic crude oil, as well as Canadian and other imported crude oils, into motor gasoline, diesel fuel, jet fuel, and other petroleum products.71,72,73,74

-The state's crude oil reserves and production are modest.65,66 Most of the producing wells in Illinois are located in the Illinois Basin in the southern half of the state.67 Oil exploration in Illinois began in the 1860s, but commercial production did not occur until 1905.
+The state's crude oil reserves and production are modest.75,76 Most of the producing wells in Illinois are located in the Illinois Basin in the southern half of the state.77 Oil exploration in Illinois began in the 1860s, but commercial production did not occur until 1905.
 Since the 1860s, tens of thousands of wells have been drilled in the state.
 Crude oil production in Illinois peaked in 1940, reaching almost 150 million barrels that year.
-In 2022, the state's oil production decreased to just under 7 million barrels, the lowest output level since the mid-1930s.68,69 Most of the oil wells in the state are stripper wells that each produce on average less than 2 barrels of crude oil per day.70
+In 2023, the state's oil production decreased to just under 7 million barrels, the lowest output level since the mid-1930s.78,79 Most of the oil wells in the state are stripper wells that each produce on average less than 2 barrels of crude oil per day.80

-Several crude oil and petroleum product pipelines cross Illinois and the state is home to the Patoka Terminal crude oil storage hub, which is the second-largest pipeline terminal in the Midwest with about 80 storage tanks that can hold more than 19 million barrels.71,72,73,74 Illinois has crude oil ports at Chicago on Lake Michigan and at Peoria on the Illinois Waterway, which connects Lake Michigan to the Mississippi River.
-Chicago's port also handles petroleum product imports.75,76
+Several crude oil and petroleum product pipelines cross Illinois and the state is home to the Patoka Terminal crude oil storage hub, which has 80 storage tanks that can hold more than 19 million barrels.81,82 Illinois has crude oil ports at Chicago on Lake Michigan and at Peoria on the Illinois Waterway, which connects Lake Michigan to the Mississippi River.
+Both ports also handle small amounts of petroleum product imports.83,84,85

-Illinois consumes the fifth-most petroleum of any state.
-The transportation sector accounts for about 70% of Illinois' petroleum consumption, and about two-thirds of the state's petroleum use is motor gasoline.77,78 Reformulated motor gasoline blended with at least 10% ethanol, which reduces smog-forming emissions, is required to be sold in the areas around Chicago in northeastern Illinois and around the St. Louis, Missouri, suburbs in southwestern Illinois.79 There are about 270 public fueling stations throughout the state that sell E85, a blend of 85% ethanol and 15% gasoline.
-Only Minnesota, Iowa, and California have more E85 refueling stations.80 Illinois is a busy aviation hub and more than one-tenth of petroleum used in the state is jet fuel, making it the fifth-largest consumer of jet fuel among the states.81,82
+Illinois consumes the sixth most petroleum of any state.
+The transportation sector accounts for almost three-fourths of Illinois's petroleum consumption, and about two-fifths of the state's petroleum use is motor gasoline.86,87 Reformulated motor gasoline blended with at least 10% ethanol, which reduces smog-forming emissions, is required to be sold in the areas around Chicago in northeastern Illinois and around the St. Louis, Missouri, suburbs in southwestern Illinois.88,89 There are 282 public fueling stations throughout the state that sell E85, a blend of 85% ethanol and 15% gasoline.
+Only California, Minnesota, and Iowa have more E85 refueling stations.90,91 In February 2024, federal regulators approved the sale of gasoline with up 15% ethanol (E15) throughout the year in Illinois and seven other Midwest states starting in 2025.
+Previously, E15 gasoline was banned during the summertime due to concerns that it caused smog in hotter temperatures.92 Illinois is a busy aviation hub and about one-eighth of petroleum used in the state is jet fuel, making it the fifth-largest consumer of jet fuel among the states.93,94

-Nearly one-fifth of the petroleum consumed in Illinois is used in the industrial sector, the state's second-largest petroleum-consuming sector.83 The industrial sector also uses about two-thirds of the hydrocarbon gas liquids (HGLs), including propane, ethane, and ethylene, consumed in Illinois.84 Farmers use propane to dry the state's corn crop after harvest, and industry uses ethane and ethylene as feedstock for making plastics.85,86,87,88 Overall, Illinois is the third-largest HGL-consuming state and HGLs account for about one-tenth of the state's petroleum consumption.89,90 The residential and commercial sectors combined make up about 7% of the state's petroleum use.
-About 4 in 100 Illinois households use petroleum products, mostly propane, for home heating.
-A small amount of petroleum is used in the state's electric power sector.91,92
+Nearly one-fourth of the petroleum consumed in Illinois is used in the industrial sector, the state's second-largest petroleum-consuming sector.95 The industrial sector also uses about two-thirds of the hydrocarbon gas liquids (HGLs), including propane, ethane, and ethylene, consumed in Illinois.96 Farmers use propane to dry the state's corn crop after harvest, and industry uses ethane and ethylene as feedstock for making plastics.97,98,99 Overall, Illinois is the fourth-largest HGL-consuming state and HGLs account for about one-tenth of the state's petroleum consumption.100,101 The residential and commercial sectors combined make up 5% of the state's petroleum use.
+About 5 in 100 Illinois households use petroleum products, mostly propane, for home heating.102 A small amount of petroleum is used in the state's electric power sector.103

 Natural gas

-Illinois has more than one-tenth of total U.S. natural gas underground storage capacity.
+Illinois has 11% of total U.S. natural gas underground storage capacity, the second highest among the states.

-Illinois has few natural gas reserves and small production.93,94 However, the state is a major natural gas crossroads, with many interstate natural gas pipelines and two natural gas market hubs.95 Natural gas supplies enter Illinois primarily from Iowa, Indiana, and Missouri.
-Slightly more than half of the natural gas that enters Illinois continues on to the east through Indiana, to the north via Wisconsin, and to the south through Missouri.96 Some of the natural gas that enters Illinois stays in the state's 28 underground natural gas storage fields, which have a total storage capacity of just over 1 trillion cubic feet of natural gas, slightly more than one-tenth of U.S. total natural gas underground storage capacity.97
+Illinois has few natural gas reserves and little production.
+104,105 However, the state is a major natural gas crossroads, with many interstate natural gas pipelines and two natural gas market hubs.106 Natural gas supplies enter Illinois primarily from Iowa, Indiana, Missouri, and Kentucky.
+Slightly more than half of the natural gas that enters Illinois continues on to the east through Indiana, to the north via Wisconsin, and to the south through Missouri.107 Some of the natural gas that enters Illinois stays in the state's 28 underground natural gas storage fields, which have a total storage capacity of just over 1 trillion cubic feet of natural gas, the second highest among the states and equivalent to 11% of U.S. total natural gas underground storage capacity.108

-Illinois is the eighth-largest natural gas-consuming state in the nation.98 The residential sector accounts for slightly more than one-third of the natural gas consumed in the state, the largest share of any sector.99 Almost 8 in 10 Illinois households use natural gas for heating.100 The industrial sector is the second-largest natural gas-consuming sector in Illinois, making up about one-fourth of the state's total.
-The state's electric power sector and commercial sector each account for about one-fifth of natural gas use.101
+Illinois is the eighth-largest natural gas-consuming state in the nation.109 The residential sector accounts for about one-third of the natural gas consumed in the state, the largest share of any sector.110 Almost 8 in 10 Illinois households use natural gas for heating.111 The industrial sector is the second-largest natural gas-consuming sector in Illinois, making up one-fourth of the state's total.
+The state's commercial sector and electric power sector each account for about one-fifth of natural gas use.112

 Renewable energy

-In 2022, renewable energy accounted for 14% of Illinois' total in-state electricity generation, more than triple the amount generated a decade earlier.
+In 2023, renewable resources generated 14% of Illinois's total in-state electricity generation, more than double the amount generated a decade earlier.
 Wind is the primary renewable resource used for electric power generation in the state.
-In 2022, wind power provided 87% of the state's renewable energy generation, and Illinois was fifth in the nation in utility-scale (1 megawatt or greater) wind power capacity, with about 7,000 megawatts.109,110 About 850 megawatts of additional wind power capacity are scheduled to come online in 2023.111 Illinois' best wind energy resources are found in the northern one-third of the state.112
+In 2023, wind power provided 85% of the state's renewable generation and Illinois ranks fifth in the nation in utility-scale (1 megawatt or greater) wind power generating capacity, with about 7,900 megawatts.113,114 About 1,200 megawatts of additional wind power capacity are scheduled to come online by 2026.115 Illinois's best wind energy resources are found in the northern one-third of the state.116

-In 2022, Illinois' total solar power generation from both utility-scale facilities (1 megawatt or larger in capacity) and small-scale, customer-sited solar panel systems (less than 1 megawatt each) accounted for 11% of the state's renewable electricity.
+In 2023, Illinois's total solar power generation from both utility-scale facilities (1 megawatt or larger in capacity) and small-scale, customer-sited solar panel systems (less than 1 megawatt each) accounted for 13% of the state's renewable electricity.
 The largest solar power facility in Illinois, the 200-megawatt Prairie Solar Farm, came online in late 2021.
-Nearly three-fifths of the state's solar generation in 2022 came from utility-scale facilities and the rest was small-scale generation, mostly from rooftop solar panels.113,114 Biomass and hydropower together generated about 2% of Illinois' renewable-sourced electricity.
-Waste and methane gas from municipal landfills fuel nearly all of the state's biomass electricity generation at 12 facilities with 56 megawatts of combined generating capacity.115,116 Illinois has many rivers, but the state's relatively level terrain limits hydroelectric potential.
-The state's 8 hydroelectric facilities have a total of 31 megawatts of generating capacity.117
+About three-fifths of the state's solar generation in 2023 came from utility-scale facilities and the rest was small-scale generation, mostly from rooftop solar panels.117,118 Biomass and hydropower together generated 1% of Illinois's renewable-sourced electricity.
+Waste and methane gas from municipal landfills fuel nearly all of the state's biomass electricity generation at 12 facilities with 55 megawatts of combined generating capacity.119,120 Illinois has many rivers, but the state's relatively level terrain limits hydroelectric potential.
+The state's 8 hydroelectric facilities have a total of 33 megawatts of generating capacity.121

 Endnotes